jlingema/SAS/README.md

 # Prerequisites
 The following software is required to run SAS:
-## CMake
-Version 2.8 or newer.
+* CMake version 2.8 or newer.
-## Clang/LLVM
-Clang version 3.5 or newer.
+* Clang/LLVM version 3.5 or newer.
-## Python
-Version 2.7 or newer.
+* Python 2.7 or newer.
 In order to generate custom checkers from yaml files, the `yaml` module must be installed.

 # Quick Start Guide
 ## Preparing the Environment
-Run the following commands to set the required environment variables:
+On lxplus or any slc6 system at CERN, run the following commands to setup the required environment:
 ```
-source /afs/cern.ch/exp/fcc/sw/0.7/init_fcc_stack.sh
 source /afs/cern.ch/sw/lcg/external/llvm/3.6/x86_64-slc6/setup.sh
+source /afs/cern.ch/sw/lcg/views/LCG_85/x86_64-slc6-gcc49-opt/setup.sh
 ```
 ## <a id="buildingAndInstalling"></a> Building and Installing SAS
 Clone the SAS repository and run the following: